Creating a Restaurant Budget: Costs to Consider

-As such, labor and technology costs are often relative to one another too, as ease of use can factor into how easy it is to train new staff.
-Your time is money, and training can be a costly experience, especially dependent on the skill that you’re training for.
+As such, labor and technology costs are often relative to one another, too, as ease of use can factor into how easy it is to train new staff.
+Your time is money, and training can be a costly experience, depending on the skill for which you’re training.
 That’s where finding smart technology with high ease of use can benefit you in keeping that training time to a minimum.

 Note here that we’re looking only at the upfront costs to a restaurant budget to get everything in place for your first day of service.
 Once you’re off and running, you’ll have to consider ongoing expenses as well, which is a whole other topic.

 Before you can get too into the details of creating your restaurant budget, you need to determine your concept.
 Let’s look at the four most common varieties.
 Knowing what you’re aiming for will help determine everything else in your restaurant budget.